-Please fill in the informat n boxes below and return to the school office prior to any work commencing.

-Company Name and Co Registration number

-Company Address

-Post Code

-On behalf of

-Health, Safety and e of the terms and conditions of this document and agree to adhere to the ifeguarding arrangements required by the School for contractors invited to work control of Truro and Penwith Academy Trust.
+Please fill in the information boxes below and return to the school office prior to any work commencing.
+Company Name and Co Registration number Company Address Post Code On behalf of I confirm acceptance of the terms and conditions of this document and agree to adhere to the Health, Safety and Safeguarding arrangements required by the School for contractors invited to work on all sites under the control of Truro and Penwith Academy Trust.

-Name:

-Signature: Date: